vergaraed/Messenger/README.md

 - *git log*

 ## Installation Instructions
+Use free AWS account to create a new EC2 instance.
+Log into the shell. create a working/dev directory somewhere off your home directory.
+Run the following scripts.
 #### Use the Scripts to:
 - Download the MariaDB (MySQl)
 - Install and create the Messenger Database and schema.